-Many foreign investors are recalibrating their investment portfolios in China, often with a view to relocate to Southeast Asia.16These shifts are not new as the relocation of some foreign investments from both Japan and China even preceded the COVID-19 pandemic.17 Preexisting factors shaping global value chains (GVCs) in Asia include the intensifying trade conflicts among major trading partners since 2018; increased automation that triggered the return of some production to industrial countries; and increased costs of production in China.18 Most recently, geopolitical tensions between China and some western economies. and China's stringent anti-COVID-19 policies are likely accelerating this shift and, conflict between China and Taiwan; and lingering disputes in the South China Sea.
-An escalation of the conflicts in the South China Sea would be devastating to the global economy as the area accounts for 12 percent of the world's fish catch, and more than 30 percent of all global maritime trade passes through it.
-About 40 percent of the world's liquefied natural gas shipments also traverse the South China Sea, which also contains deposits of about 11 billion barrels of oil and 190 trillion cubic feet of natural gas.14 Any potential maritime conflict poses a huge threat, as the world's coastal regions contribute about USD1.5 trillion to the global economy each year-a number expected to double by 2030 to USD3 trillion based on estimates by the World Trade Organization (WTO).15 consequently, reshaping the investment and trade landscape underpinning vibrant GVCs in the Asian region.
+Many foreign investors are recalibrating their investment portfolios in China, often with a view to relocate to Southeast Asia.16 These shifts are not new as the relocation of some foreign investments from both Japan and China even preceded the COVID-19 pandemic.17 Pre-existing factors shaping global value chains (GVC) in Asia include the intensifying trade conflicts among major trading partners since 2018; increased automation that triggered the return of some production to industrial countries; and increased costs of production in China.18 Most recently, geopolitical tensions between China and some western economies, and China's stringent anti-COVID-19 policies likely accelerating this shift and, consequently, reshaping the investment and trade landscape underpinning vibrant GVCs in the Asian region.

-In October 2022, the US imposed sweeping restrictions on technology exports to China, such as computing chips, supercomputers, and advanced semiconductors.19 Several Southeast Asian countries have started to ramp up incentives for new companies in anticipation of foreign manufacturing firms leaving China.
-For instance, the Philippines provided investment incentives that attracted at least nine multinational enterprises to relocate their respective manufacturing facilities from China since 2019.20
+In October 2022, the US imposed sweeping restrictions on technology exports to China, such as computing chips, supercomputers, advanced semiconductors.19 Several and Southeast Asian countries have started to ramp up incentives for new companies in anticipation of foreign manufacturing firms leaving China.
+For instance, the Philippines provided investment incentives that attracted at least nine multinational enterprises to respective manufacturing relocate their facilities from China since 2019.20